NazrinUFO/VrcLovenseConnect/README.md

 > VRCLovenseConnect doesn't require online syncing to function, but if you want to repurpose this specific Contact for an animation, set "Local Only" off.
 > Not all Contacts using the same parameter need to be "Local Only" either, only change the ones that will play an animation.

-### "Touch" Mode
+### "Constant" Mode
-> **WARNING**: In "Touch" mode, disabling the Contact Receiver while it's being touched will *not* stop the toy because no OSC message will be sent to update the toy (even with a Parameter Driver).
+> **WARNING**: In "Constant" mode, disabling the Contact Receiver while it's being touched will *not* stop the toy because no OSC message will be sent to update the toy (even with a Parameter Driver).
 Make sure that no Contact Sender is touching your Contact Receiver before toggling it off.

 The setup is not very different from "Proximity" mode.
 Just change these settings: